 I hope that you will love that too.
 I’d like you to think about what captivates your child, is it dinosaurs, diggers or Lalaloopsies?
 Whatever it is, you can make this work.
 Find a box or a little bag and start collecting!

 My daughter has been carrying this this special fairy busy bag around with her everywhere.
 She is so proud of it and I know she feels pretty loved that I made this for her.
 It was only a little bit of my time but it means a lot to her.
 And I vividly remember how I felt about my own precious items when I was a kid so I’m thrilled to be able pay it forward to her.

-If you happen to have a fairy lover in your family, you might want to have a look here on the blog for more genius fairy crafts and activities or scroll away on this fairy dedicated Pinterest board.
-Enjoy!
+If you have a fairy fan in your family, you might want to have a look here for more fun fairy crafts and activities.